ministryofjustice/security-guidance/docs/access-control-guide.md

 Effective access control should be implemented by following these four principles.

-1.  **Identification:** The MoJ should provide a single, unique ID assigned, named and linked to a private account for each user.
+1.  **Identification:** The MOJ should provide a single, unique ID assigned, named and linked to a private account for each user.
 For example, Lesley is issued a user account that only Lesley uses, and only Lesley can access.
 This is important so that logging information is accurate \(see the [Accounting section below](#accounting) for further information\).
-2.  **Authentication:** To access MoJ systems, users must authenticate themselves.
+2.  **Authentication:** To access MOJ systems, users must authenticate themselves.
 They can do so using:

-    -   something they know \(such as a password - the primary authentication method used at the MoJ\)
+    -   something they know \(such as a password - the primary authentication method used at the MOJ\)
     -   something they have \(such as a smart card\)
-    -   something they are \(biometric authentication such as a fingerprint, voice recognition, iris scan and others\) Systems holding sensitive information, or systems that are mission critical to the MoJ, must use Multi-Factor Authentication \(MFA\) to prove user identity.
+    -   something they are \(biometric authentication such as a fingerprint, voice recognition, iris scan and others\) Systems holding sensitive information, or systems that are mission critical to the MOJ, must use Multi-Factor Authentication \(MFA\) to prove user identity.
 See the [Multi-Factor Authentication Guide](multi-factor-authentication-mfa-guide.md) and [Password Management Guide](password-managers.md) for further information.
 If you wish to use an additional method of authentication you should review the National Cyber Security Center's \(NCSC\) guidance and contact the Cyber Assistance Team \(CAT\).
 For information on authentication methods including OAuth, refer to the [Managing User Access Guide](managing-user-access-guide.md).

 3.  **Authorisation:** Authorisation is the function of specifying access rights/privileges and resources to users, which should be granted in line with the principle of least privilege.
 Reducing access privileges reduces the "attack surface" of IT systems.
 This helps to prevent malware and hackers from moving laterally across the network if they compromise a user account.
 4.  **Accounting:** Successful and unsuccessful attempts to access systems, and user activities conducted while using systems must be recorded in logs.
 Please see the [Security Log Collection Guide](security-log-collection-maturity-tiers.md) for more information.
 This will help to attribute security events or suspicious activities to users who can be supported to improve their behaviours or held accountable for their actions.